CNRFisheries/Survey_gap/README.md

 ## Data preparation guideline

-To apply “Survey_gap” to your own case study you need to provide following input files:
+To apply “Survey_gap” to your own case study you need to provide the following input files:

 ### Genus_species.csv

-This file contains the available information regarding your target species abundance and biomass for your study area.
+This file contains the available information regarding your target species index (e.eg. abundance and biomass) for your study area.
 The file needs to have the following structure:

     ##   station      lat      lon year species biomindex abunindex
     ## 1       1 44.55919 12.33923 2005 SOLEVUL 307.58783 6807.9443